Technical Information – FF ELMAX Core

 • Properly degrease the blade; cleaning it in the soap-water works well.

-• Before etching, we recommend testing the solution on a sample piece of heat-treated material.
+• Before etching, test the solution on a sample piece of heat-treated material.

-• After etching, you have to neutralize the blade using Na₂CO₃ (Sodium carbonate) or NaHCO₃ (Baking soda).
+• After etching, neutralize the blade using Na₂CO₃ (Sodium carbonate) or NaHCO₃ (Baking soda).
 You can also use soap water and properly clean the etching residues from a blade.

 • Dry the etched blade.
 We recommend spraying the blade with WD-40 (or similar) and drying it again to remove any possible residues.